Frederick d'Oleire Uquillas

 Fred is a Ph.D. student in the Department of Neuroscience at Princeton University.
-He leads the pro-bono consulting group for new ventures and is in charge of organization and management of student teams for strategy and operations services for PUGCC partners and clients.
+He leads the pro-bono consulting group for new ventures and manages student teams for strategy consulting projects with PUGCC partners and clients.
 His research focuses on large scale human brain networks and is funded by the National Science Foundation and Ford Foundation National Academies of Sciences, Engineering and Medicine.
 His contributions have been featured in CNN, Forbes Magazine, Discovery Channel DNews, American Broadcasting Company (ABC) and the L.A.
 Times.
 In his free time, Fred enjoys cooking and learning new recipes and cuisines.
 He's not a very good baker, however.